Stirling University W.F.C.

-Stirling University Womens Football Club is a women's football club that play in the Scottish Women's Premier League, the top division of football in Scotland.
+Stirling University Women's Football Club is a women's football club that play in the Scottish Women's Premier League, the top division of football in Scotland.

 History

 Founded in March 2015, the team is a football partnership between the University of Stirling and Falkirk after a pilot in 2014 which saw the University staff provide coaching and sports science support to Falkirk.

 Stirling University won their first major trophy in 2025 in the ScottishPower National League Cup, winning 4–2 against Renfrew.